jakemanger/NEVE/README.md

 NEVE is seperated into two components:

 1) NEVE_unity: A Unity project containing the files and tools needed to build a experiment.
-2) NEVE_python: A Python project used to control built experiments for
+2) NEVE_python: A Python project used to run, modify and control built experiments.